What is Value Added Tax (VAT)?

-With the above example, the input cost for the manufacturer will be $20.
-The same would be been sold to a retailer at the price of $30 and the final price charged to consumers is $44 (Cost price 40 plus VAT @10 % is $4 so totals to $44).
+With the above example, the input cost for the Manufacturer will be $20.
+The same would be sold to a retailer at the price of $30, and the final price charged to consumers is $44 (Cost price 40 plus VAT @10 % is $4, so totals to $44).
 In this consumer pays Sales tax of $4.
 The retailer collects the tax from the consumer and pays it to the government.

 So both in VAT/sales tax, the tax amount remains the same, and it is borne only by the end consumer, but the preference is given to VAT since it is levied at every stage and every participant in the mechanism acts a tax collector for the government and tax evasion is minimal in it.
 It is more sophisticated than the sales tax.

-- VAT ensures better tax compliance and tax evasion is reduced to the extent possible due to its catch up effect.
+- It ensures better tax compliance and tax evasion is reduced to the extent possible due to its catch up effect.

-- The VAT can be monitored and administered in an easier way compared to other taxes prevailing.
+- The VAT can be monitored and administered more efficiently compared to other taxes prevailing.

 - It is considered as a neutral tax as it levied on all types of business.

-- VAT laws and rules are very transparent and the tax is collected over various stages in smaller parts.
+- Its laws and rules are very transparent, and the tax is collected over various stages in smaller parts.

-- The VAT is levied on the value added on each stage and not on the total price, so there is no cascading effect.
+- This tax is levied on the value-added on each stage and not on the total price, so there is no cascading effect.

-- Implementation of VAT across the billing system can be expensive.
+- Its implementation across the billing system can be expensive.

-- The VAT can be considered effective, only when the end consumers are aware of the tax system otherwise tax evasion is possible.
+- It can be considered effective only when the end consumers are aware of the tax system; otherwise, tax evasion is possible.

 - End consumer doesn’t gain or lose anything in the VAT system as there is no credit for them.